-For a manual reset, a staff member can go to General settings, tap Reset, then choose Erase All Content and Settings.
+For a manual reset, a staff member can go to General settings, tap Transfer or Reset iPad, then choose Erase All Content and Settings.
 Some MDM vendors also offer a reset app that allows patients to securely reset all user data on iPad with one tap.